ESPN's 'College GameDay' to return to Gophers campus for another visit, but this one will be different

 For the second consecutive Gophers home game, the eyes of the college football world will be on TCF Bank Stadium.

-ESPN announced Saturday night that its “College GameDay’’ preview show will visit the University of Minnesota for the season-opening game between the No. 24 Gophers and No. 19 Michigan next Saturday, which will be a national broadcast on ABC (KSTP-Ch.
+ESPN announced Saturday night that its "College GameDay'' preview show will visit the University of Minnesota on Saturday for the season opener between the No. 24 Gophers and No. 19 Michigan, which will be a national broadcast on ABC (KSTP-Ch.
 5) at 6:30 p.m.
 At stake for the Gophers and Wolverines will be the Little Brown Jug, a trophy that dates to 1903.

 "College GameDay,'' which will air from 8 a.m. to 11 a.m.
 Saturday, visited the university for the first time in last year's regular-season finale, a 38-17 loss to Wisconsin.

-There will be a much different feel for the “College GameDay’’ visit this year because of the coronavirus pandemic.
+There will be a much different feel for the visit this year because of the coronavirus pandemic.
 Last Nov.
 30, fans packed the Northrop Mall to see Rece Davis, Desmond Howard, Kirk Herbstreit, guest picker Eric Decker and Lee Corso break down the Gophers vs. Badgers.

-Now, Corso is making his mascot headgear selection from his Florida home, and the others in the on-air crew are seated at an elongated desk in the stadium to maintain social distancing.
+This year, fans won't be permitted to attend the show, and the set location inside TCF Bank Stadium won't allow for public viewing.
+The on-air crew will be seated at an elongated desk to maintain social distancing, and Corso will make his mascot headgear selection from his Florida home.

+ESPN also is sending about half as many production crew members on the road as it usually does.

-So far this season, “College GameDay’’ has visited Clemson at Wake Forest, Miami (Fla.) at Louisville, Florida State at Miami, Auburn at Georgia, Miami at Clemson and Georgia at Alabama.
+This season, "College GameDay'' has visited Clemson at Wake Forest, Miami (Fla.) at Louisville, Florida State at Miami, Auburn at Georgia, Miami at Clemson and Georgia at Alabama.

-ESPN also is sending about half as many production crew members on the road as usual.

-ABC’s top crew of Chris Fowler, Herbstreit and Maria Taylor will work the Gophers-Michigan game.
+The game itself between the Gophers and Wolverines will be staffed by ABC's top crew of play-by-play announcer Chris Fowler, analyst Herbstreit and sideline reporter Maria Taylor.